awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/03-troubleshooting.md

 Look for the following warning message:

 ::: note
-You will get this message only for the tokens sined with the HS256 algorithm.
+You will get this message only for the tokens signed with the HS256 algorithm.
 :::

 ```text
 IDX10205: Issuer validation failed.
 ```

-The resolve this issue, make sure that you specify the correct issuer for your JWT middeware.
+To resolve this issue, make sure that you specify the correct issuer for your JWT middleware.

 For HS256 signed tokens, specify the correct value for the `ValidIssuer` property of `TokenValidationParameters`.